Hungary's anti-LGBTQ law comes into effect | DW | 08.07.2021

 The law prohibits the "display or promotion" of homosexuality or gender reassignment in educational material or TV shows for people under 18.

-Balazs Hidveghi, a Hungarian MEP from the ruling Fidesz party, told DW that law was "solely" to protect to children.
+Balazs Hidveghi, a Hungarian MEP from the ruling Fidesz party, told DW that the law was "solely" to protect children.

 "It does not concern adults.
 It does not concern how they want to live their lives.
 It does not concern what information they get.
 It does not concern even the operation of LGBT groups.
 They are free to operate, but they have nothing to do in kindergartens and in schools."